leonseng/blog-hugo/content/posts/learning-istio/why-isnt-service-entry-namespaced.md

 categories: ['tech']
 ---

 I got a question on how we can restrict access to certain external endpoints on a per namespace basis.
-There was a proposed solution to use Istio's `egress gateway` to possibly control access to particular external endpoints, though I'm not convinced that's a valid [use case of an `egress gateway`](https://istio.io/latest/docs/tasks/traffic-management/egress/egress-gateway/#use-case) today.
+There was an idea to use Istio's `egress gateway` to control access to external endpoints, though I'm not convinced that's a valid [use case for an `egress gateway`](https://istio.io/latest/docs/tasks/traffic-management/egress/egress-gateway/#use-case) today.
 So off I go to do some investigation...

 ## A naive beginning